Delightful Weekend in Savannah Itinerary

 The Collins Quarter has a lot of great gluten-free options and a few solid vegetarian options as well.

-I also tried the spiced lavender mocha.
+I tried the spiced lavender mocha.
 It was without a doubt the best mocha I have ever tasted.
-Yes, it does have tiny little lavender blossoms sprinkled on the top, and they are just perfection.
+Yes, mine did have tiny little lavender blossoms sprinkled on the top, and they are just perfection.

 I can’t say enough good things about The Collins Quarter and definitely would love to go back the next time we go to Savannah.